Apply for a Faculty of Science Summer Research Award

 How to apply

 Dalhousie students: Download and complete the application form.
 No transcript is required, but for each of your current X/Y classes, you must obtain a signed statement from the instructor indicating your midyear grade.
-Submit the application and your signed statement(s) to Jennifer Currie in the Physics and Atmospheric Science main office (Dunn 218).
-Your application package must be received in our office by the deadline date of January 20, 2017.
+Fill out the "student information" section only.
+If you are graduating in May, you should also fill out Appendix A. Submit the application and your signed statement(s) to Jennifer Currie in the Physics and Atmospheric Science main office (Dunn 218).
+Your application package must be received in our office by the deadline date of January 19, 2018.

 Non-Dalhousie students: Download and complete the application form.
 Mail the application form, along with your official transcript, to the following address: